The optimality of syntactic dependency distances: Results

 \subsection{Question 3.
 What are the most and the least optimized languages of the world?
 Can we define a ranking of languages?}

-We have provided a first approximation to the ranking of languages by dependency distances using a small but parallel sample of languages, finding that Romance languages are among the most optimized languages, while Korean and Turkish, two agglutinating languages \cite{Kim2009a}, are among the least optimized languages (Fig. \ref{ranking_figure}).
+We have provided a first approximation to the ranking of languages by dependency distances using a small but parallel sample of languages, finding that Romance languages are among the most optimized languages, while Korean and Turkish, two agglutinating languages \cite{Kim2009a}, are among the least optimized languages (Fig. \ref{ranking_PUD_figure}).
 Such ranking is heavily limited by the number of languages sampled and not indicative of the optimality of language in absolute terms because dependency distances are just one aspect of the optimality of word order \cite{Ferrer2013f, Gildea2020a, Hahn2020a} and, in turn, word order is not the only aspect that determines the degree of optimization of a language \cite{Ferrer2015b,Fedzechkina2017a,Gibson2019a}.
 For instance, Turkish and Korean order the subject, verb and object in a cognitively natural order, i.e. SOV, differing from the default of Romance languages, i.e. SVO \cite{Goldin-Meadow2008a}, and are endowed with complex morphology \cite{Kim2009a}, a feature that can reduce the effort of the listener \cite{Fedzechkina2012a,Ros2015a} and may ease learning in native speakers \cite{Dale2012a,Kempe2018a}.

 Furthermore, we cannot exclude the possibility that sentences in the PUD collection are affected by some bias in the original language or in the translator.
 Put differently, the parallel corpus may have diminished the homogeneity or comparability problem but not cleared it completely.
-Finally, the ranking relies on the unit of measurement: words.
-A more precise but far more complicated measurement could be made in syllables or phonemes \cite{Ferrer2014e}.
-Therefore, any statement or inference that one language is more (or less) optimized than another in the entire article must be understood as relying exclusively on $\Omega$ (even when $\Omega$ is not mentioned for the sake of brevity) and conditioned on the collection of sentences used and the unit of distance.
+Finally, the ranking relies on the granularity of wordness criteria (discussed in Appendix~\ref{materials_appendix}) used to assign ``words'' to vertices of the syntactic dependency structure as well as the unit of measurement of distance, i.e. words.
+A more precise but far more complicated measurement could be made in syllables or phonemes \cite{Ferrer2014e, Ferrer2021a}.
+Therefore, any statement or inference that one language is more (or less) optimized than another in the entire article must be understood as relying exclusively on $\Omega$ (even when $\Omega$ is not mentioned for the sake of brevity) and conditioned on the collection of sentences used, the granularity of words and the unit of distance.